praeducer/big-data-analytics-for-competitive-advantage/film-proposal/data-collection/README.md

 ### Step Two: Download the Films
 ##### download_films.py
-This script stores the HTML from a web page locally given a list of URLs of each page to download.
+Given a list of URLs for pages to download, this script stores the HTML from these pages locally.

 ###### Input
-This script simply takes the output file from 'film_url_extractor.py' and downloads the content from every URL in the first column.
-This technically could work on an arbitrary new line separated list of URLs.
+This script simply takes the output file, './data/film_urls.csv', from 'film_url_extractor.py' and downloads the content from every URL in the first column.
+This technically could work on an arbitrary new line separated list of URLs from any source.

 ###### Output
 For each URL provided, there will be a 'page-name.html' file stored in './data/films/'.
 This file will contain the source code found at the given URL.